What is a good settlement offer, and will I get more settlement money if I hire a personal injury lawyer?

 What is the average car accident settlement in New Jersey?

-While every claim is different, and claims involving surgeries often result in settlements over $100,000, according to the Insurance Information Institute the average car accident settlement in the United States for 2019 was $18,417.
-Keep in mind, however, that the laws differ dramatically from state to state, which can result in some states seeing much higher settlements, and others much lower.
+While every claim is different, and claims involving surgeries often result in settlements over $100,000, according to the Insurance Information Institute, the average car accident settlement in the United States for 2019 was $18,417.
+However, keep in mind that the laws differ dramatically from state to state, which can result in some states seeing much higher settlements, and others much lower.

 Is settlement money from a car accident taxable?